 Awards for published books have also been listed so that authors and small publishers can consider their entries.
 Profiling our Canadian Awards can only mean greater importance is placed on them, and a greater understanding of their cultural significance can be obtained from coast-to-coast.
 A number of the awards programs exist for publishers, not authors, to submit their books for competition.
 These usually have quite a bit of prestige and cash attached to them.
 They are listed in the Contest Calendar because, as a writer, you should know about them as well.
 Many of you are small publishers; some of you have books published by smaller presses.
 If you think your book may qualify for an award, a quick consultation with your publisher may mean the difference between it being entered or not.
 And I think it helps for you to know what kinds of awards there are for your goal-setting.
 But to bring the book back down to size, and keep it focused on its usefulness to writers the name of the award, the deadline, the genre and the contact information are the only information printed in the book.
 We used to post the full award information online, but there are very few people accessing it that way.
 The most direct and up-to-date information is available directly from the Award sites in any case, and the book will direct you to them.

 If you think that you'd ever have time to write and still know where to find all this information, collect it, and organize it, let me know.
-There were over 500 lines of data to check for the 2009 edition, some found very few other places yet.
+There were over 500 lines of data to check for each edition, some found very few other places yet.
 Some contest information is not available on the internet.
-There are over 500 database lines to confirm each year, some found very few other places yet.
 Some contest information is not available on the internet.
 Geographically, the contests cover Canada from Whitehorse to Windsor, Victoria to St. John's.
 Every year there contests started and contests discontinued.
 And by far the changes are the addresses, email, mail and websites.
 Anyone who says they could compile all of this on their own, has never tried to do it.

 There is an exciting diversity of opportunities for Canadian writers.
 And it's all in one place so you don't have to look for them.